cair/GraphTsetlinMachine/README.md

 ### Logical Learning and Reasoning With Nested Clauses

 The above message passing enables logical learning and reasoning with nested (deep) clauses.
-Let us use the Sequence Classification Demo to study this procedure step-by-step using a single clause $C:$
+Use the Sequence Classification Demo to study this procedure step-by-step using a single clause $C:$

 <p align="center">
   <img width="90%" src="https://github.com/cair/GraphTsetlinMachine/blob/master/figures/SequenceClassificationInference.png">